Volue-Public/energy-smp-docs/docs/timeseries-reports/sort_contents.md

 - `start-point definition;ORDER_BY_CONFIG:Resource/ConfigFiles/OrderBy/MySort.sort`
 - `start-point definition;ORDER_BY_CONFIG:Default=Ignore,cReservoir=to_Reservoir.HRWL:D,Reservoir=.HRWL:D`

-To utilize the special definition `Default.sort` may be convenient but due the its *global* scope it can have side undesired effects.
+To utilize the special definition `Default.sort` may be convenient but due the its *global* scope it can have undesired side effects.
-Therefore, be aware that it might be used in places you did not want it to.
+It might be used in places you did not want it to.
 To avoid such interference from a "hidden" default you can add a global _order-by_ definition that explicitly say: *do not apply a global sort operation*.
 It is done by referring to a resource called
 `None.sort`.
 The system just look at the name and it does not try to look it up, hence it does not need to exist.
 See example below.